arkadiuszmakarenko/RISKYMSX/README.md

 ## Hardware

-The RISKYMSXCart is made up of a 4-layer PCB with a reduced set of SMD components and through-hole connectors:
+The RISKYMSX cartridge is made up of a 4-layer PCB with a reduced set of SMD components and through-hole connectors:
 * A WCH [CH32V303VCT6](https://www.wch-ic.com/products/CH32V303.html) MCU (or alternatively a [CH32V307VCT6](https://www.wch-ic.com/products/CH32V307.html))
 * Two LEDs, one to indicate power on state, and one lit during `ROM Flashing Mode`
 * A [LM1117](https://www.ti.com/lit/ds/symlink/lm1117.pdf) voltage regulator to provide +3V3 to the MCU from the +5V rail of the MSX cartridge slot